Thompson's 37-save effort leads Golden Knights to 3-2 win over Flames

 In avenging their 7-2 home loss to the Flames on March 16, the Golden Knights earned their seventh win in eight games and are 16-3-2 in their last 21 contests.

+Vegas opened up a four-point cushion on the Los Angeles Kings atop the Pacific Division.

-It's a blow to the flickering playoff hopes of the Flames, who entered Thursday four points behind Winnipeg for the second wild-card spot in the Western Conference.
-Calgary also falls one point back of the Nashville Predators, who hold three games in hand.
+Meanwhile, the Flames took a blow to their flickering playoff hopes, falling six points behind Winnipeg for the second wild-card spot in the Western Conference.

+It's the Flames' 27th one-goal loss this year, which leads the NHL.

+“We're in every game, and we have a chance to win every game we're playing, so it obviously makes it more frustrating that we lose and it feels like we're always losing by that one goal,” said Flames defenceman Rasmus Andersson.

 The Flames crept back to within one at 12:33 when Kadri ended his 16-game goal drought with a power-play marker, but that's as close as they would get.

+“When it's big games, we need guys to step up and be big players and we didn't have that tonight from everyone,” said Lucic.

 Calgary fell to 0-18-3 when trailing after two periods.
-They're the only NHL team without a comeback victory this season.
+The Flames are the only NHL team without a comeback victory this season.

 Vegas, which entered the night having outscored teams 70-45 in the first period this year, jumped out to a 2-0 lead in the opening frame, with both goals coming less than four minutes apart.

-Jack Eichel sprung Marchessault and Ivan Barbashev on a 2-on-1, with Marchessault patiently holding onto the puck and from the middle of the slot, whipped a shot past Markstrom high on his blocker side at 11:43.
+Jack Eichel sprung Marchessault who whipped a shot past Markstrom on a 2-on-1 at 11:43.

-Then it was Amadio taking advantage of a lapse in defensive coverage combined with a slow line change to get free and after being stopped on his first shot, he rattled in his own rebound at 15:23.
+Slipping behind the Flames defence and after being stopped on his first shot, Amadio rattled in his own rebound at 15:23.

-Lucic cut the deficit in half with 58 seconds left in the frame.
-Walker Duehr hustled up the ice after a turnover, fended off some back pressure and zipped a cross-ice pass to Lucic, who sent the puck just under the crossbar and in.
+Lucic cut the deficit in half with 58 seconds left in the frame off a slick cross-ice setup from rookie Walker Duehr.

 SHOW OF SUPPORT